DZINTARI FOREST: Ideal Day Trip from Riga to Jurmala for Families with Autistic Children

 There is also a skate park nearby, which was being well used.

-The Forest Park had a little cabin where you rent skates to use on the purpose made paths, a fun looking high ropes course (which was a reasonable 10 euros per person), basketball / netskills courts and a café / cart selling hot drinks, snacks and ice-cream.
+The Dzintari Forest Park has a little cabin where you can rent skates to use on the purpose made paths, a fun looking high ropes course (which was a reasonable 10 euros per person), basketball / netskills courts and a café / cart selling hot drinks, snacks and ice-cream.

-There were also what I can only described as possible the NICEST free public toilets I have ever been in, they even included an entrance hallway that was hung with actual art prints!
+There were also possibly the NICEST free public toilets I have ever been in, they even included an entrance hallway that was hung with actual art prints!
 So much pride and care have gone into the forest park, it was so inspiring to see.

 Just outside the forest park is an entrance way onto a lovely stretch of beach.
 We all found it very relaxing to walk by the sea, and the beach was nicely sandy and with good facilities and playgrounds for the boys enjoy.
 They have even installed self contained changing pods at intervals along the beach for people who would rather not trust their modesty to a towel on a windy day!